 I love to bake with zucchini – zucchini bread, muffins, cake, and even cookies sometimes!
 I decided a chocolate loaf cake made with garden fresh zucchini sounded like a good idea.
 It’s rich, chocolatey, and comes together very easily.

-I found this recipe for Chocolate Zucchini Loaf Cake by Summer, and I knew I had to try it, although I did make a few changes.
+I found this recipe for Chocolate Zucchini Loaf Cake and I knew I had to try it, although I did make a few changes.
 I used Namaste Perfect Flour Blend, but of course you should be able to use your favorite blend, or go ahead and use regular flour if you don’t need to be gluten free.
+I find that the Namaste flour gives a good result for quick breads, cookies, and cake.

 This chocolate zucchini loaf cake is: